 The Company entered into a Settlement Agreement with a prior note holder, in connection with the conversion of a note prior to the Petition Date (See Note 7).
-Pursuant to the Settlement Agreement, subsequent to June 30, 2021, the Company issued 3,000,000 shares of the Company's common stock to the note holder with a fair value of \$0.007 per share.
+Pursuant to the Settlement Agreement, subsequent to June 30, 2021, the Company issued 750 (3,000,000 pre-reverse stock split) shares of the Company's common stock to the note holder with a fair value of \$28 (\$0.007 pre-reverse stock split) per share.